Ilegal-Beagle/photo-server/README.md

 # Final Project Instructions
-I believe that jupyterLab will already have python3 and pip installed, but here it is just in case.
+This should run perfectly fine on JuperLab, but just in case, you will need Python3

-1. Have python3 installed
+1. See if Python is installed
+⋅⋅1. run `python3 --version`
-to check, run `python3 --version`. if not, run `sudo apt install python3`
+⋅⋅2. if not, run `sudo apt install python3`

-2. Have pip installed
-Just run `python3 -m ensurepip --upgrade`, it will install it if it isnt already

-3. Install pipenv
-first, try running `pip install pipenv` if you get `error: externally-managed-environment`, try `sudo apt install pipenv`

-4. Install flask
-first, youll need to go into the virtual environment by `pipenv shell`